leckman/chat-app/README.md

-# challenge-eng-base
+# Basic Chat Application

-This starter kit currently supports `React` for the frontend and `Go`, `Python`, `Java`, or `Node` for the backend.
+## Laura Eckman, 2017

 To get the project up and running:
 1. Install Docker https://docs.docker.com/engine/installation/
-2. In a terminal, go to the directory `challenge-eng-base-master`
+2. In a terminal, cd into the chat-app directory.
-3. Edit `docker-compose.yml`.
-Change `services: backend: build:` based on your preferred language.
-Options are `backend-golang`, `backend-python`, `backend-java`, or `backend-node`.
-4. For a backend project
-    1. `docker-compose up backend`
-    2. Test that it's running http://localhost:18000/test
-5. For a fullstack project
-    1. `docker-compose up fullstack`
+3. `docker-compose up chat`
-    2. Test that it's running http://localhost:13000/test
+4. Test that it's running http://localhost:13000/test

 To restart the project